OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 An example of a SnowpackStatisticsByBasin_XXXX.csv file is shown below.
 You can see that the dates, January 1st through January 5th, 2017, have been processed by the SNODAS Tools.
 The red circle shows that all values under the Local_ID column (the watershed basin ID) are equivalent.
 Right-click on the image and click *Open image in new tab* to see a larger view.

-**TODO egiles 03/11/17 update the csv screen shot to an accurate version Jan 1 - Jan 5**

 ![statsByBasin](file-structure-images/statsbybasin.png)